methodistsmab/DrugComboRanker/README.md

 community share common mechanisms of action, we next uncover potential targets of drugs by applying a recommendation system on drug communities.
-We meanwhile build disease-specific signaling networks based on patients’ genomic profiles and interactome data.
+We meanwhile build disease-specific signaling networks based on patientsâ€™ genomic profiles and interactome data.
 We then identify drug combinations by searching drugs whose targets are enriched in the complementary signaling modules of the disease signaling network.
 The novel method was evaluated on